Archomeda/csl-ambient-sounds-tuner/README.md

 sound type individually.

 After installing this mod, go to the audio settings.
-You should see a new button appear that will open a new window where you can change the ambient sounds.
+You should see a new button appear that will open a new window where you can change the volume of both the ambient sounds and the effect sounds.

-**Note: The mod might require a restart after enabling or disabling.**
+**Note:** Although it's not needed anymore, if the button does not show up after enabling, try restarting the game.

 ## Installation
 Go to the